ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-### Deleting an Authorization
+### Deactivating an Authorization

 If a client wishes to relinquish its authorization to issue certificates for an
-identifier, then it may request that the server delete the authorization.
-The
+identifier, then it may request that the server deactivate each authorization
-client makes this request by sending a POST request to the authorization URI
-containing a payload in the same format as in {{deleting-an-account}}.
-The only
-difference is that the value of the "resource" field is "authz".
+associated with that identifier.

 ~~~~~~~~~~
 POST /acme/authz/asdf HTTP/1.1